oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-MiniSat is a minimalistic, open-source SAT solver, developed to help researchers and developers alike to get started on SAT.
+MiniSat is a minimalistic, open-source SAT solver, developed to helpresearchers and developers alike to get started on SAT.

-**URL**
+**More Information**

 http://minisat.se/